 – Data logging up to 32 GB on a microSD card

-– Add up to 8 IP modules to communicate to your field sensors.
-This will give you a total of 128 discrete IO points or 32 analog IO channels.
+– Add up to 15 IO modules to communicate to your field sensors.

 – Free Software and 30 days of free training with every CPU from Automation Direct.

 – Auto-discovery IO – Physical I/O tags will be generated based on each module’s position in the base.
 You can also reconfigure the setup and assign new tags manually.